Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Quantum causal querying

 The quantum algorithm presented in this paper has the advantage that the quantum circuit depth depends just on the number of eloop clauses and not on the number of edges per set, whereas the quantum circuit depth of the quantum algorithm using binary clauses~\cite{Ramirez-Uribe:2021ubp} increases when additional edges per set are considered.

 Let us recall that the quantum circuit depth~\cite{Depth:5769} is defined as the integer number of gates that need to be executed along the longest path of the circuit from input to output, moving forward in time along qubit wires.
 The input is understood as the preparation of the qubits and the output as the measurement gate.
-The quantum circuit depth is computed through the Qiskit routine, \texttt{QuantumCircuit.depth()}\footnote{\href{https://qiskit-test.readthedocs.io/en/latest/api/qiskit.circuit.QuantumCircuit.html}{\texttt{https://qiskit-test.readthedocs.io}}}.
-An important feature of the quantum circuit depth is the impact of quantum gates acting on no common qubits, allowing to perform them at the same time-step.
+The quantum circuit depth is computed through the Qiskit routine, \texttt{QuantumCircuit.depth()}~\footnote{\href{https://qiskit-test.readthedocs.io/en/latest/api/qiskit.circuit.QuantumCircuit.html}{\texttt{https://qiskit-test.readthedocs.io}}}.
+An important feature of the quantum circuit depth is the impact of quantum gates acting on no common qubits, allowing to perform them at the same time step.
 On the other hand, if the gates act on at least one common qubit they have to be applied in different time-steps, increasing by one unit the quantum circuit depth.
-In the forthcoming sections we explore in a detailed way the performance of the algorithm by analysing the number of qubits needed for the implementation and the corresponding theoretical quantum circuit depth.